-Heerlen begins as Coriovallum over 2,000 years ago with the arrival of the Romans and develops into a true mining town in the 20th century.
-Heritage that is still visible in Heerlen.
+Heerlen began more than 2,000 years ago as Coriovallum with the arrival of the Romans and developed into a true mining town in the 20th century.
+This heritage is still visible in Heerlen today.

 Romans

-The Romans founded a settlement more than 2,000 years ago, which they named Coriovallum.
-Coriovallum stands for "excellently situated fortification" or "army town.
-In 1940, a Roman bathhouse was discovered by chance; unique in the Netherlands and now on display at the Thermen Museum in Heerlen.
+More than 2,000 years ago, the Romans founded a settlement, which they named Coriovallum.
+Coriovallum means 'excellently situated fortification' or 'army camp'.
+In 1940, a Roman bathhouse was discovered by chance; unique in the Netherlands and on display in the Roman museum in Heerlen.

 Village character

-From the tenth century, when agriculture was well developed throughout Europe, Heerlen took on a village form with farmhouses and mills along the valleys of the Caumer, Schandeler and Geleen streams.
-Around 1900 Heerlen was still a small place with a certain center function: there was a doctor, a veterinarian, a district court, a PTT and stores.
+From the tenth century onwards, when agriculture flourished throughout Europe, Heerlen developed into a village with farmsteads and mills along the valleys of the Caumer, Schandeler, and Geleenbeek streams.
+Around 1900, Heerlen was still a small town with a certain central function: it had a doctor, a veterinarian, a magistrate's court, a post office, and shops.

-Thanks to mining, Heerlen grew explosively in the twentieth century: from 7,000 inhabitants in 1900 to nearly 100,000 inhabitants in 2000.
+Thanks to mining, Heerlen experienced explosive growth in the twentieth century: from 7,000 inhabitants in 1900 to almost 100,000 inhabitants in 2000.
 In 1965, the government decided to close the mines.
-Since Heerlen had focused entirely on mining, this shook the economy.
-Heerlen faced an operation to attract and provide work in other sectors.
-The black mining hills became green housing estates or parks.
+Since Heerlen had focused entirely on mining, this destabilized the economy.
+Heerlen faced the challenge of attracting and providing work in other sectors.
+The black slag heaps were transformed into green residential areas or parks.

 History still visible